CMTA-STAR BIOTECH & ALLIANCE PARTNERS

 Partnerships for Drug Development

-The CMTA works with the pharmaceutical, biotechnology and research service industries, along with non-profit research organizations and the National Institutes of Health.
+The Charcot-Marie-Tooth Association (CMTA) works with the pharmaceutical, biotechnology and research service industries, along with non-profit research organizations and the National Institutes of Health.

-Since 2008, STAR has invested more than $18.5 million in funding to CMT research.
+Since 2008, STAR has invested nearly $30 million to accelerate CMT research.
 Currently, the STAR Drug Development Pipeline involves more than 40 research partners participating in more than 50 research studies.

 (Click image to enlarge)